 - Beginning at the side nearest you, and using the lining paper, begin to roll the pastry, with its contents, into a sausage shape.
 The most difficult bit of this is usually the very beginning.
 Just take your time, and it will be fine.

-- Roll the whole thing into a sausage, making sure that the seam ends up underneath
+- Roll the whole thing into a sausage, making sure that the seam is on the underneath surface.

 - I often find that it’s best to chill the whole thing like this for about 20 minutes – it makes the cutting up much easier.